octoblu/meshblu/readme.md

 $ cp config.js.sample config.js
 ```

-[SKYNET.im](http://skynet.im) uses Mongo, Redis, ElasticSearch, and Splunk; however, we have made this infrastructure optional for you.
-SkyNet falls back to file system and memory storage if these services are not configured allowing you to deploy a private SkyNet cloud to a Raspberry Pi or other mini-computer!
+[Meshblu](http://meshblu.octoblu.com) uses Mongo, Redis, ElasticSearch, and Splunk; however, we have made this infrastructure optional for you.
+Meshblu falls back to file system and memory storage if these services are not configured allowing you to deploy a private Meshblu cloud to a Raspberry Pi or other mini-computer!

 If you want to include these services for a scalable infrastructure, you can make the following changes to your `config.js` file.